 And at other times, you could be in a seasoned relationship and still feel uncomfortable discussing sex because you’re afraid you may be judged.

-If you want to take an initiate to talk about sex, but your partner seems too embarrassed to discuss their ideas and thoughts with you, fret not.
+If you want to take the initiative to talk about sex, but your partner seems too embarrassed to discuss their ideas and thoughts with you, fret not.

-You can turn even the most prudish of lovers with locked up secrets into a serial confessor using these 14 tips on how you can get your lover to start talking about sex.
+You can turn even the most prudish of lovers with locked-up secrets into a serial confessor using these tips on how you can get your lover to start talking about sex.

 If you’re sure your partner would be able to handle your past, slip a few details now and then and watch how they react to it over a couple of weeks.

-But if you want your partner to open up about sex talk, let your lover know that you’ve had partners before, and that you’re open to trying new things if it could make both your sex lives more interesting and fascinating!
-[Real Life Caution: A bedtime confession gone horribly wrong!]
+But if you want your partner to open up about sex talk, let your lover know that you’ve had partners before and that you’re open to trying new things if it could make both your sex lives more interesting and fascinating!
+[Real Life Caution: A bedtime sexy past confession gone HORRIBLY wrong!]

-#2 Avoid the serious talk.
 ‘We need to talk about sex’ is the last thing you should say if you want to broach the topic of sex and sexual fantasies.
-Well, that’s unless one of you say something that offends the other.
+Well, that’s unless one of you says something that offends the other.

 Talk to your partner about your sexual interests, or hear theirs out.
 Take some time for the ideas to sink in, and if it’s something you just can’t do, be frank and tell your lover about it *without making them feel judged!*

-#6 Delay penetration.
 What do you do when you get into bed to make love?
 Do you rush into the act because you find your lover irresistible?
-Well, stop and take it slow the next few times you’re in bed with them.
+Well, stop and take it slowly the next few times you’re in bed with them.

-#8 Talk dirty in bed.
-Dirty talk kicks butt, especially when both of you are completely comfortable to explore each other’s sexual minds without feeling inhibited by it.
+Dirty talk kicks butt, especially when both of you are completely comfortable exploring each other’s sexual minds without feeling inhibited by it.
 [Read: How to talk dirty to a guy and make him horny!]

 On the other hand, if your partner’s sex talk or sexual fantasies arouse or interest you, ask your partner to elaborate so you can add your own dark experiences and interests into the conversation.
 [Read: How to react to a sexual confession without losing your mind]